Philosophy Major

 - PHL elective course

-- NON-GEP PHL elective
+- PHL elective

 Philosophy majors have the option of pursuing one of five tracks: